 PEG Tube Placement Surgery

 You’ll get a mixture of a painkiller, a sedative, and an antibiotic through a tiny tube into your vein.
 Your doctor also will give you a shot of an anesthetic (a pain-numbing drug) in the part of your body where the feeding tube will go in.
 You may not be fully conscious for the procedure.

-During the procedure, the doctor will insert an endoscope through your mouth and into the stomach.
-Through a camera on the endoscope, the doctor will view the stomach lining to determine the PEG tube insertion site.
-A small incision will be made in the abdominal wall to insert the feeding tube.
+During the procedure, your doctor threads an instrument called an endoscope through your mouth and into your stomach.
+A camera on the end of the endoscope allows them to see the stomach lining to find the best spot for the PEG tube.
+They then make a small cut in the abdominal wall to insert it.

-The PEG tube will be secured to your abdomen with tape.
-You should expect to see some drainage around the PEG tube for the first 24 to 48 hours.
-A sterile gauze dressing will be placed around the incision.
-Your nurse will change the dressing as needed.
-Once the dressing has been removed and the area has healed, be sure to wash the area daily with soap and water.
+Your doctor will tape the feeding tube to your belly.
+You might see some drainage around it for the first day or two.
+A sterile gauze will cover your cut, and your nurse will change the dressing as needed.
+Once the dressing comes off and your wound has healed, you’ll need to wash the area daily with soap and water.

 Your abdomen may be a bit sore for a couple of days where the tube went in.
 It might feel like a pulled muscle.
 Your doctor will give you pain meds for the first day after the surgery.